viega/hatrack/src/README.md

 now, the source code is documented; start by looking at refhat to understand the basic API structure.

-For general purpose use, witchhat is your best bet (at least when you have a 128-bit CAS operation; I've not yet tested it on legacy systems).
-It runs close enough in speed to refhat that I wouldn't hesitate to use it as a general-purpose table, even in the case of a single thread.
+For general purpose use, *crown* is your best bet.
+It runs close enough in speed to *refhat* that I wouldn't hesitate to use it as a general-purpose table, even in the case of a single thread.

-If you care about sequential consistency (for instance, for set operations), woolhat is the best option.
+If you care about sequential consistency (for instance, for set operations), *woolhat* is currently the best option (though I'm likely to soon create a version that applies the same optimizations to *woolhat* that *crown* applied to *witchhat*).

 Note that woolhat should still be more than fast enough for most general-purpose use, but because it requires more dynamic memory